adapter-hub/adapters/adapter_docs/methods.md

 ```

 Prefix Tuning ([Li and Liang, 2021](https://aclanthology.org/2021.acl-long.353.pdf)) introduces new parameters in the multi-head attention blocks in each Transformer layer.
-More, specifically, it prepends trainable prefix vectors $P^K$ and $P^V$ to the keys and values of the attention head input, each of a configurable prefix length $l$ (`prefix_length` attribute):
+More specifically, it prepends trainable prefix vectors $P^K$ and $P^V$ to the keys and values of the attention head input, each of a configurable prefix length $l$ (`prefix_length` attribute):

 $$
 head_i = \text{Attention}(Q W_i^Q, [P_i^K, K W_i^K], [P_i^V, V W_i^V])
 $$

-Following the original authors, the prefix vectors in $P^K$ and $P^V$ are note optimized directly, but reparameterized via a bottleneck MLP.
+Following the original authors, the prefix vectors in $P^K$ and $P^V$ are not optimized directly but reparameterized via a bottleneck MLP.
 This behavior is controlled via the `flat` attribute of the configuration.
 Using `PrefixTuningConfig(flat=True)` will create prefix tuning vectors that are optimized without reparameterization.